Forgot your username or password?

 The criteria for judging are:

 How will the work be judged?

 Will selections be published?Yes, AIGA will publish selected entries on AIGA.org.
-By entering “Justified: AIGA Design Competition” you also grant permission for AIGA to reproduce images and descriptions of selected works in competitions-related publications; on its website(s); in any ensuing exhibition of the competitions’ selections; and for educational and AIGA-related promotional purposes.
+By entering “Justified: AIGA Design Competition” you also grant permission for AIGA to reproduce images and descriptions of selected case studies in competitions-related publications; on its website(s); in any ensuing exhibition of the competitions’ selections; and for educational and AIGA-related promotional purposes.
 Notifications will be mailed late summer.
 Selections will be announced in the fall.
-View selections from the 2012 competition on AIGA.org.
+View selections from past competitions on AIGA.org (2012 selections, 2013 selections).